jr0d/press/README.md

     - hash: hash used to verify the image after download
     - method: hash method (sha1, sha256, sha512, md5)

 - keep: Optional, testing.
 Do not remove the image after downloading/copying

+Press supports a variety of image formats and compression algorithms.
+For file based images (tar), files are extracted onto the installation target.
+For block based images (raw, qcow2, vmdk, raw), images are mounted and an rsync is performed onto the installation target.

 ### Bootloader
 example:

     bootloader:
-      type: grub
       target: first
       kernel_parameters:
         append: